pastry-personal5/bbs-crawl-and-notify/INSTALL.md

 Chat with your bot, first.

-Open a new tab with your browser, enter https://api.telegram.org/bot&lt;yourtoken&gt;/getUpdates , replace &lt;yourtoken&gt; with your API token, press enter and you should see something like this:
+Open a new tab with your browser, enter `https://api.telegram.org/bot<yourtoken>/getUpdates` , replace `<yourtoken>` with your API token, press enter and you should see something like this:

 ```